In this article:

 What Information Is Included in a Credit Report?

-- Public records: If you've filed for bankruptcy, details about it will appear in this section.
+- Public records: If you've filed for bankruptcy, details about it will appear in this section for seven years (Chapter 13) or 10 years (Chapter 7) from the date you filed.

 How to Get Your Rental Payments on Your Credit Reports

-Since landlord or property management companies don't usually supply information to the credit bureaus on their own, you'll need to take action if you'd like to make it happen.
+Since landlords and property management companies don't usually supply information to the credit bureaus on their own, you'll need to take action to get your rent payments added to your credit reports.

 Does Paying Rent Improve Your Credit Score?